Nataraja Temple, Chidambaram: Nrithya sabha

-The damaged 1,000 pillar hall.

 Raja sabha: 1,000 pillar hall

 Raja sabha or the 1000-pillared hall is to the east of the Shivaganga pool, in the northeast part of the third courtyard.
 A pillared pathway from the eastern gopuram leads to it.
 It was a choultry for pilgrims with a convenient access to the pool.
 The hall's lower mouldings have dance mudras and medieval era musical instruments being played by musicians.
 The pillars have reliefs.
 It is now kept closed, except for festivals.

 Shatasila sabha: 100 pillar hall

 This is northwest of the sanctum, south of the Devi shrine.
 It is badly damaged and closed to public.

 Deva sabha

 Deva Sabhai is on the eastern side of the second courtyard.
 It is called Perampalam, literally "Great Hall" in the inscriptions, which suggests that it is an early structure and was historically important.
 According to Nanda and Michell, this may be the hall where Shaiva bhakti saints Nayanars came and sang hymns.
 It may also have hosted royal visits during the Chola era times.

 The Deva sabha (divine gathering hall) houses the temple's revered collection of historic bronze sculptures and modern era frescoes.
 One of the paintings show Parvati seated in a chair, watching the Nrithya sabha hall.